titoBouzout/angelia.io/readme.md

 # angelia.io

 Simple WebSockets Server and Client for node.js.
-The goal of this project is to provide a simple API that just works™
+The goal of this project is to provide a simple API that just works™.

 ## Installation